objectivehtml/UPS/README.md

 **$destination** : An array containing address components or a 5 digit zipcode string.

 **$packages** : An array of arrays that contain indexes and values that give the packages weight and dimension.

-### Features

-1. Consistent and extendible API
-2. Support multiple countries (one for origin and another for destination)
-3. Support multiple packages with unique sizes and weights
-4. Framework Agnostic.
-Great for CodeIgniter and Laravel

 ### How to Use